comagnan/comagnan.github.io/docs/_posts/2022-10-16-mirama-progress-blog-2.markdown

 Story Mode is meant to be a longer experience, bound to a save file.
 From a Hub based on the real world, you’ll be able to return to chapters you’ve already played, as well as do some tasks to unlock the next chapter.
 Every bit of content from Classic Mode will be playable, but the pacing will be slower with the new storyline the Hub comes with.
 This mode will also reward exploration, inside and outside of the storybook chapters, by unlocking content that would not be available in Classic.
 The playtime will depend on how hard you’ll try to perfect each stage, but I expect 5+ hours.

 I expect both to bring something worthwhile to the table while giving me barely any additional work to do.
 Story Mode is the game I would have otherwise made, after all.
-The way I see it, games built like Classic Mode are more fun to run start to finish, while the first time around with games like Story Mode make you more attached to a playthrough.<br>
+The way I see it, games built like Classic Mode are more fun to run from start to finish.
+Games built like Story Mode, on the other hand, tend to make you more attached to your playthrough.<br>

 Why not just give players the option?<br>
 <hr>